Zoom’s earliest investors are betting millions on a better Zoom for schools – TechCrunch

 Of course, one threat to any of these products is Zoom’s mood.
 If Zoom tweaks its policy on SDK and API, it could completely wipe out Class for Zoom.
 But Chasen has reason to be optimistic that this won’t happen.

-Today, Class for Zoom announced that it has raised a $16 million seed round, pre-launch, from a cohort of investors, including some of Zoom’s earliest backers such as Santi Subotovsky, a current Zoom board member from Emergence Capital; Jim Scheinman of Maven Partners, an early investor in Zoom and the person who is credited with naming Zoom; and Bill Tai, who is Zoom’s first committed backer.
-Other investors include Deborah Quazzo, partner from GSV Ventures, and Steve Case, co-founder of AOL and CEO of Revolution.
+Today, Class for Zoom announced that it has raised a $16 million seed round, pre-launch, co-led by Deborah Quazzo of GSV Ventures and Santi Subotovsky of Emergence Capital and a current Zoom board member.
+Other investors includee Jim Scheinman of Maven Partners, an early investor in Zoom and the person who is credited with naming Zoom; Bill Tai, who is Zoom’s first committed backer; Steve Case, co-founder of AOL and CEO of Revolution.

 When asked if the Zoom investor involvement works as “insurance” to protect the startup, Chasen said he didn’t view it like that.
 Instead, the founder thinks that Zoom is focused more on scale than in-depth specialization.
 In other words, Zoom isn’t going to pull a Twitter, but instead likens the platform’s developer friendliness to that of Salesforce, which has tons of tools built atop of it.
 Second, Class for Zoom is a certified Zoom reseller, and makes money off of commission when a district buys Zoom through them.
 The informal and formal partnerships are enough glue, it seems, for Chasen to bet on stability.